schedule-me/schedule-me/README.md

 ```
 $ brew install node
 ```
-Note, this app with built with the Angular 2 CLI, to install globally, run:
+Note, this app was built with the Angular 2 CLI, to install globally, run:
 ```
 $ npm install -g angular-cli
 ```